 As the fifth-largest city in the state of North Carolina and the 85th-largest in the United States, Durham is a vibrant, fast-growing Southern city.
-Whether you’re new to the “Bull City” or are a long-time resident, check out this list of some of the must-see destinations near downtown apartments in Durham.
+Whether you’re new to the “Bull City” or are a long-time resident, check out this list of some of the must-see destinations near downtown Durham.

 For Fine Arts Fanatics: North Carolina Central University Art Museum

 Why: An important teaching resource and cultural attraction near downtown apartments in Durham, the NCCU Art Museum contains one of the most prominent collections of works by African-American artists, as well as featuring five special exhibits a year that have included lithographs by Nelson Mandela and photographs by leading civil rights-era photojournalist Alex Rivera.

 For Outdoorsy People: West Point on the Eno

 Why: Located just six miles north of downtown apartments in Durham, this 404-acre natural and historic park stretches along the scenic Eno River.
 Take a hike on one of the park’s many trails through the woods, canoe down the Eno River or enjoy a picnic on the grounds.
 The Amphitheatre at West Point often has live music and performances.

 Where: 5101 North Roxboro St., Durham, NC 27704

 For “Shopping Is My Cardio” Types: Brightleaf District

 Why: The Brightleaf District is North Carolina’s first commercial district to make the National Register of Historic Places.
 Spanning nearly three blocks near downtown apartments in Durham, the district features a number of specialty stores and restaurants in turn-of-the-century tobacco warehouses.

 Where: 905 West Main St., Durham, NC 27701